-Burlington, Mass., September 21, 2020 – Haley & Aldrich, an engineering and environmental consulting company, today announced that the firm has been selected to serve as co-principal investigators and/or industrial advisors for two new projects funded by the Center for Bio‑mediated and Bio-inspired Geotechnics (CBBG), a National Science Foundation Engineering Research Center.
+Burlington, Mass., Sept.
+21, 2020 – Haley & Aldrich announced today that the firm has been selected to serve as co-principal investigators and/or industrial advisors for two new projects funded by the Center for Bio‑mediated and Bio-inspired Geotechnics (CBBG), a National Science Foundation Engineering Research Center.
 Haley & Aldrich staff will provide in-kind services for both projects.

 For the first project, related to geotechnical engineering, researchers are aiming to build an excavating robot to mimic the unique tunneling abilities of the mole rat.
 Researchers believe the learning from this effort will optimize horizontal directional drilling (HDD) practices.
 For the second project, related to environmental remediation, researchers will seek to demonstrate a new method for controlling subsurface microbial processes in space and time, allowing remediation treatments to reach areas farther downgradient and prevent bio-clogging.

 “We are thrilled to partner with CBBG on these projects,” said Michael Basel, Haley & Aldrich’s liaison for thought leadership with CBBG and Market Segment Leader for Aerospace.
 “Both projects show great promise for solving some of the toughest challenges our clients face in their geotechnical and remediation work.”